 - Using a cookie scoop or spoon, form 18 equal sized balls, rolling to form a smooth, even shape.
 Use a piece of parchment to press the cookies flat, or leave them in a round ball shape if you prefer them denser.

-- Put in oven and bake for 10-12 minutes, until they no longer appear wet but are still soft.
+- Put in oven and bake for 17-20 minutes, until they no longer appear wet but are still soft.
 Keep a close eye on them at the 14 minute mark, because they can burn or overcook quickly.
 You can sprinkle the cookies with sea salt right out of the oven if desired.
 Let them cool for at least 15 minutes to allow the cookies to "set up" before consuming.